WallarooLabs/wally/README.md

 - Manage in-memory state for the application
 - Allow applications to scale as needed, even when they are live and up-and-running

-You can learn more about [Wallaroo][home-page] from our ["Hello Wallaroo!" blog post][hello-wallaroo-post].

 ## Getting Started

-Wallaroo can be installed via our handy Wallaroo Up command.
+Wally can be installed via our handy Wallaroo Up command.
 Check out our [installation][installation-options] page to learn more.

 ## APIs

-The primary API for Wallaroo is written in [Pony][pony].
-If you are interested in writing Wallaroo applications in other high-performance languages such as C, C++ or Rust, [drop us a line][commercial-support-email]; we'd be happy to engage on a commercial basis in creating language bindings that meet your needs.
+The primary API for Wally is written in [Pony][pony].
+If you are interested in writing Wally applications in other high-performance languages such as C, C++ or Rust, [drop us a line][commercial-support-email]; we'd be happy to engage on a commercial basis in creating language bindings that meet your needs.

 ## Usage

-Once you've installed Wallaroo, Take a look at some of our examples.
+Once you've installed Wally, Take a look at some of our examples.
 A great place to start are our [word_count][word_count] or [market spread][market-spread] examples in [Pony](pony-examples).

 ```pony
 """